Randomized Midpoint Method for Log-Concave Sampling under Constraints: Numerical Experiments

 Each algorithm is run for $n$ iterations.
 At the final iteration, $N$ samples are drawn from the approximate distribution to compare against the true target $\nu$.
-We use a step size of $h = 0.001$ (scaled by a factor of $0.1$ when the samples lie within $\K$), and set the tuning parameters as follows
+We use a step size of $h = 0.001$, and set the tuning parameters as follows

 Figures~\ref{fig:tria_less} and~\ref{fig:radial_less} display scatter plots of the generated samples for both constraint sets with $n = 1000$ and $N = 500$.
 The red dashed lines in the plots indicate the boundaries of the constraint sets.
 The visualizations offer valuable intuition and a qualitative sense of convergence.
 They indicate that CRKLMC achieves the best performance, with samples more tightly concentrated within the constraint set.
 CRLMC outperforms CLMC, and CRKLMC improves upon CKLMC, highlighting the advantage of midpoint randomization over Euler discretization.
 These observations align well with our theoretical findings.
 Additional results with different combinations of $n$ and $N$, along with implementation details, are provided in Appendix~\ref{app:numerical}.
 The supplementary plots exhibit trends consistent with the observations discussed in this section